luisanyel2001/CV/README.md

 ## Acknowledgments

-I want to thank [@USKhokhar](https://github.com/USKhokhar "@USKhokhar") who did [Astro-Vitae](https://github.com/USKhokhar/astro-vitae "Astro-Vitae") that served as the basis for this project.
+I want to thank [@mmouzo](https://github.com/mmouzo "@mmouzo") who did [astro-cv-esquelete](hhttps://github.com/mmouzo/astro-cv-esquelete "astro-cv-esquelete") that served as the basis for this project.